Inge Zaamwani-Kamwi: Career

 Zaamwani began her career in 1984 as a project officer in SWAPO's Women's council in Lusaka, Zambia.
 She has had interests in Air Namibia and First National Bank of Namibia Holdings.

 Zaamwani-Kamwi serves as the Chief Executive Officer of Namdeb at De Beers Société Anonyme.

 Until June 2008, she served as the President of the Namibia Chamber of Commerce and Industry.
 She has been an Independent Non-executive Director at FNB Namibia Holdings Limited since January 2000.
 She serves as a Director of Extract Resources (Namibia) (Proprietary) Ltd. Zaamwani-Kamwi has been a Director of Extract Resources Ltd. since 3 April 2009.
 She serves as a Director of First National Bank of Namibia Ltd., Namdeb Property (Pty) Ltd., NamGem Diamond Manufacturing (Pty) Ltd., Diamond Board of Namibia, Fishcor and Seaflower Lobster, NOSA Namibia, Zantang Investments (Pty) Ltd. and NABCOA, XNET Trust Fund.
 She also serves as a Member of the Board of Namibia's premier companies, institutions and non-government organisations.
 She also serves as a Director of UNAM Council, Namibia Nature Foundation, Namibia Institute of Mining and Technology, Chamber of Mines Council, Junior Achievement Namibia, Vocational and Training Board, Namibia Chamber of Commerce & Industry.
 She is a Member of the honourable society of Lincolns Inn, London and a fellow of the Centers for Leadership and Public Values of the UCT Graduate School of Business.

-On 14 August 2020, Zaamwani-Kamwi tested positive for COVID-19.